apresdev/apres-terraform/docs/getting-started-part-1-aws-bootstrap.md

 * Control Tower will setup two accounts `log archive` and `audit`.
 Apres recommends using the defaults for these.
 * Step 2a is to review and select AWS regions.
 Apres recommends only enabling regions where you know your workloads will be deployed and disabling the rest.
 That will both prevent accidental deploys into those regions, and save cost on some tooling in the future.

+### Control Tower VPCs

+Control Tower will by default create VPCs in your new accounts in each of the enabled regions.
+There are three problems with the Control Tower VPC's:
+1. They use the NAT Gateways, which are extremely expensive to run.
+2. They only have two subnets by default, which means any workload deployed there can only run in two Availability Zones instead of the recommended three.
+3. The VPC's in all accounts and regions share the same CIDR (IP Address) range, which will cause problems if any connections are required between VPC's (Peering or Transit Gateway)

+Apres recommends disabling the Control Tower VPC's.
+The way to do so is not straight forward:
+1. In the AWS Console in the root account, navigate tot he AWS Control Tower service.
+2. Select the "Account Factory" link on the left.
+3. Under "Network Configuration" click the "Edit" button.
+4. In the "Maximum number of private subnets" dropdown, select `0`.
+5. Click the "Save" button at the bottom.
+VPC creation has now been disabled.

+### Configure the Organization Unit and create AWS Accounts.

 Once Control Tower is setup, Apres recommends following AWS's recommended Organizational Units (OUs) structure, [outlined here](https://docs.aws.amazon.com/controltower/latest/userguide/aws-multi-account-landing-zone.html#guidelines-for-multi-account-setup), namely: